 The little sibling of the 8-in-1 Dock, Uni's smaller USB-C hub ditches the USB 2.0 port and Ethernet jack for a more portable package, which also comes with a rugged case to protect from damage.
 It has two USB-A 3.0 ports, SD and microSD card readers, USB-C power delivery, and HDMI.

 You can always trust iMore.
 Our team of Apple experts have years of experience testing all kinds of tech and gadgets, so you can be sure our recommendations and criticisms are accurate and helpful.
 Find out more about how we test.

 For a solid combination of portability and expandability, the Anker 7-in-1 USB-C hub would be my choice for the MacBook.
 It has a great selection of ports while maintaining a solid light build that makes it great for travel.
 It's also less expensive than a lot of other hubs on this list.

-Speaking of hubs, you might notice that a number of these products are called adapters or docks, rather than hubs.
+Speaking of hubs, you might notice that many of these products are called adapters or docks rather than hubs.
 But what's the difference.
 A hub, for instance, gives the idea of a central location, a product with a lot of ports, into which you plug every accessory your Mac might need.
 A dock, like the OWC USB-C Dock, is generally a type of hub, one that's more suited to desk-based work.